sophiakeezel/NewsWebApp/README.md

 1) Activate server using Linode
     - got to https://linode.com
-    - create an account and creare a Linode using Ubuntu 22.04 LTS
+    - create an account and a Linode using Ubuntu 22.04 LTS
     - ssh into server using root@<ip_address>
     - add user using adduser <username>
     - add user to sudo group using adduser <username> sudo